Al Jazeera cameraman dies after Israeli attack in southern Gaza, network says | KRDO

 Camera operator Samer Abu Daqqa died of wounds sustained in the attack, the Qatar-based network said, adding that he was bleeding for hours before medical personnel could reach him due to heavy shelling in the city.

+Hundreds gathered in southern Gaza to mourn Abu Daqqa on Saturday as his body was laid to rest on Saturday, with his mother Umm Maher, sobbing as she knelt down to pray over her son’s grave.

-Al Jazeera correspondent Wael Dahdouh was also injured in the attack, the Qatar-based news network said in a statement to CNN on Friday.
+Al Jazeera correspondent and Gaza bureau chief Wael Dahdouh was also injured in the attack, the Qatar-based news network said in a statement to CNN on Friday.

 Dahdouh was eventually evacuated to a hospital, but Abu Daqqa’s injury was too severe to survive, according to Walid Alomari, Al Jazeera’s bureau chief for Jerusalem and the West Bank.
 “Too many in Gaza bleed and die because ambulances can’t reach them,” he said.